Public image of Donald Trump: Approval ratings

-At the end of Trump's second year, his two-year average Gallup approval rating was the lowest of any president since World War II.
+During his first term in office, Trump's average Gallup approval rating of 41% was the lowest of any president since World War II.
 In January 2020, his Gallup rating reached 49%, the highest point since he took office, with 63% of those polled approving his handling of the economy.
+Though his approval and disapproval ratings were unusually stable during his first term, they dropped significantly to his lowest point of 34% after losing and attempting to overturn the 2020 election.

-His approval and disapproval ratings have been unusually stable.
-In 2019 Gallup found Trump to be the most polarizing president to date.
+In 2021, Gallup found Trump to be the most polarizing president to date and also the only president never to register higher than 50% job approval at any point in his presidency.
+As of November 2025, Trump's highest rating in his second term was 47%.

 In Gallup's end-of-year poll asking Americans to name the man they admire the most, Trump placed second to Obama in 2017 and 2018, tied with Obama in 2019, and placed first in 2020.
 Since Gallup started conducting the poll in 1948, Trump is the first elected president not to be named most admired in his first year in office.

+International image

-Globally, a Gallup poll on 134 countries comparing the approval ratings of U.S. leadership between the years 2016 and 2017 found that only in 29 of them did Trump lead Obama in job approval.
+Globally, a 2021 Gallup poll of 60 countries comparing the approval ratings of U.S. leadership found that only seven of them viewed the Trump administration positively.
 Overall ratings were similar to those in the last two years of the George W. Bush presidency.

+During his second term his ratings declined dramatically and his public image suffered significantly both domestically and abroad.